What is Commissioned Art? All You Need to Know to Get Started

 • Address potential delays and how they will be communicated and managed.

-Revisions and Approvals:
+Revisions and Approvals

 • Detail the process for reviewing and approving preliminary designs or sketches.